hamk-uas/esp32c3-arduino-sensor-iot-skeleton/README.md

 A low-power data logger using ESP32-C3 Super Mini with DS1308 RTC for precise time-based sampling.

+Coordinated Universal Time (UTC) is used as referene time.
+Jumps such as leap seconds are not tolerated.
+There have been no leap seconds since 2015 and they are likely to be phased out from UTC anyway, see [Resolution 4 of the 27th General Conference on Weights and Measures (CGPM), 2022](https://www.bipm.org/en/cgpm-2022/resolution-4).
+More subtle UTC adjustments, if those are ever introduced, might be tolerated by configuring a large maximum ppm drift.

 ## Features

+- Configurable sampling period
+- Sampling aligned to midnight UTC
 - Deep sleep between samples for power efficiency
+- WiFi connectivity
 - NTP time sync on first boot
 - DS1308 RTC maintains time across deep sleep cycles
-- Configurable sampling intervals aligned to midnight UTC
-- WiFi connectivity with power management

 ## Hardware Requirements